 - Handicaps used with be RCGA Handicaps as of the cutoff date.

-- Target Pace of Play for this tournament is 4 hours and 10 minutes.
-Groups over 4 hours and 18 minutes will be penalized unless they are tight to the group in front of them (within 8 minutes).
+- Target Pace of Play for this tournament is 4 hours and 15 minutes.
+Groups over 4 hours and 23 minutes will be penalized NO EXCEPTIONS unless they are tight to the group in front of them (within 8 minutes).
 Play ready golf.
-If you have a playing partner who is slower than the group politely ask them to “move their ass”.
+If you have a playing partner who is slower than the group politely ask them to “move faster”.
 Slow play will not be tolerated.
 Multiple 3 minute ball searches are not a slow play excuse.
-Penalties will be invoked by the Men’s Club Captain and Handicap Chair at their discretion.
+Penalties will be invoked by the Men’s Club Captain and Handicap Chair.
+One warning will be given . .

 - All other rules will be governed by RCGA.